rumizen/scrounge-vuex/README.md

 ##### The situation:

 It's Sunday evening and you didn't get a chance to do your weekly grocery trip.
-You're kitchen is far from fully-stocked but you need to come up with an adequate meal for your family.
+Your kitchen is far from fully-stocked but you need to come up with an adequate meal for your family.

 ##### The solution: